acdh-oeaw/cfdb/README.md

 4. open *build.properties* and adapt to your needs

     1. add an app.name
+    2. for building a public instance  make sure that build properties say `app.operationmode=public`

 5. back in the command prompt run:  *ant*